Obarun/66/doc/66-migration.md

 `RequiredBy=`/`WantedBy=`).
 You declare only direct links; `66` resolves the whole chain in both directions.
 See
 [dependencies and ordering](66-dependencies.html).

+**A session can hand variables to services after the fact.** A [scandir](66-scandir.html) starts long before a session exists, so its environment is frozen without `DISPLAY`, `WAYLAND_DISPLAY` or `XAUTHORITY`.
+[`66 env`](66-env.html) is the way in: `66 env import DISPLAY XAUTHORITY` copies the variables from the caller's environment, `66 env set KEY=value` publishes an explicit value, `66 env unset` withdraws one, `66 env list` shows what is published.
+Every service of that scandir picks it up at its next start, without declaring anything in its frontend, and the published value is merged **last** — it wins over the frontend, the service configuration and the `ImportFile` files.

+Where 66 goes further: publishing or withdrawing a variable also raises an event (`env.DISPLAY`, `unenv.DISPLAY`), so a service can be *started by the arrival* of the value it needs and stopped by its disappearance, rather than being restarted by hand afterwards.
+See [the event system](66-event.html).
+Nothing published survives the scandir; there is no persistent manager environment to clean up.

+**Reacting to an event is declared in the service that reacts, not next to it.**
+"Restart `foo` when this file changes" is usually expressed with a second file that names `foo` as the thing to activate, so the rule lives outside `foo` and `foo` never mentions it.
+66 reverses the direction: `foo` carries an [`[Event]`](66-event.html) section saying what happens **to itself**, and a reaction has no target key at all — `66-eventd` can only run the verb on the service that declared it.

+The practical difference shows up when you maintain a system rather than write one.
+Everything that can restart `foo` at 3 a.m. is written in `foo`'s own frontend, so you read one file instead of searching the whole service tree.
+And subscribing a service to an existing event changes exactly one file — its own — never a file belonging to a service you do not own.
+The only key that reaches outward, [`Emit`](66-event.html#emit), raises a *name*, never a command: whoever cares subscribes on their side.
+See [the event system](66-event.html).

 **Applying config changes is per-service, not global.** `systemctl daemon-reload` re-reads *every* unit file for the whole manager at once — a global operation